microsoft/AzureTrailblazerAcademy/month2/labs/lab_oraTopg/README.md

 - Click on 'Review + create'.
 - Click on 'Create' after the successful validation.
-- Click on 'Goto Resource' after it is done.
+- It will take a while, don't wait, go to the next step.

 3. Enable Supplimental Loging and Archive Loging in Oracle
 - Open the Cloud Shell
-- Login to Oracle Server
-- Enter the following commands:
+- Enter the following commands to access the Oracle VM:
+- Type "who am i" and get the \<UserName\>
-- ssh azureuser@\<YourIP\> to access the VM
+- ssh \<UserName\>@\<YourIP\> to access the VM
+- type "sudo su -" to become root
-- sudo su - oracle to change the user as Oracle
+- type "sudo su - oracle" to become Oracle user
+- type ". oraenv" to set the oracle environment
+- enter "oradb01' as the ORACLE_SID
-- sqlplus \ as sysdba to connect to the database
+- Type "sqlplus \ as sysdba" to connect to the database
 - SHUTDOWN IMMEDIATE;
 - STARTUP MOUNT;
 - ALTER DATABASE ARCHIVELOG;
+- ALTER SYSTEM ARCHIVE LOG CURRENT
 - ALTER DATABASE OPEN;
 - ALTER DATABASE ADD SUPPLEMENTAL LOG DATA;
 - SHUTDOWN IMMEDIATE;
 - STARTUP;
-- alter session set container=pdb1;
+- run the following commands to check the status:
+- select log_mode from v$database;
+- You should see 'ARCHIVELOG' as the response.
+- select supplemental_log_data_min from v$database;
+- You should see 'YES' as the response.
+- type exit to come out of sqlplus prompt.
-- alter database open;
+- You successfully enabled Oracle database for on-line migration.

 ## Task-3: Create a project to Migrate Oracle HR schema
 1. Create a migration project
 - Select '+' next to 'New Migration Project'
 - Enter the following information
-- Project name: ora12cToPg11
+- Project name: ora19cToPg11
 - Source server type: select 'Oracle' from the dropdown list
 - Target server type: select 'Azure Database for PostgreSQL'
 - Click on 'Create and Run Activity' button